codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 ### Google Play

-Codemagic enables you to automatically publish your app either to one of the predefined tracks (`internal`, `alpha`, `beta` and `production`) on Google Play, or to your custom closed testing tracks.
-In order to do so, you will need to set up a service account in Google Play Console and add the `JSON` key file to your Codemagic configuration file, see how to [set up a service account](../knowledge-base/google-play-api/).
-The proper way to add your keys to `codemagic.yaml` is to [encrypt](../building/encrypting) the contents of the key file and add the encrypted value into the configuration file.
+Codemagic enables you to automatically publish your app either to one of the predefined tracks (`internal`, `alpha`, `beta` and `production`) on Google Play or to your custom closed testing tracks.
+In order to do so, you will need to set up a service account in Google Play Console and add the `JSON` key file to your Codemagic configuration file; see how to [set up a service account](../knowledge-base/google-play-api/).
+The proper way to add your keys to `codemagic.yaml` is to [encrypt](../building/encrypting) the key file contents and add the encrypted value into the configuration file.

-If your application supports [in-app updates](https://developer.android.com/guide/playcore/in-app-updates) Codemagic allows setting the update priority.
+If your application supports [in-app updates](https://developer.android.com/guide/playcore/in-app-updates), Codemagic allows setting the update priority.
 Otherwise, `in_app_update_priority` can be omitted or set to `0`.

 In addition, Codemagic supports [staged releases](https://support.google.com/googleplay/android-developer/answer/6346149?hl=en), allowing users to choose which fraction of the testers or users get access to the application.
 To release to everyone, omit `rollout_fraction` from codemagic.yaml.